LearningRX

 When it comes to helping individuals with dyslexia or APD learn to read effectively, strengthening auditory processing skills needs to be the first step.
 Just because it’s harder for these learners doesn’t mean it’s impossible.

 Our state-of-the-art reading program has been delivered to thousands of individuals with dyslexia or other reading disorders.
-The results show a 5+ year improvement in auditory processing ability.
+In research studies, the results show a 5+ skill year improvement in auditory processing ability.*

 Learn more about our approach to dyslexia and reading disorders here!